FarhangAmaji/versatileAnn/README.md

 4. **preRunTests**

    - preRunTests is a  default `set of` models runs, to provide useful `sanity checks` and `optimizations` and `details providing runs`.
 If preRunTests hasen't been executed already, is going to be executed automatically before the `.fit` method.
    - 1. **FastDevRun:** This runs the entire pipeline, `checking` for any `errors` that might cause the `whole process` to fail.
-This allows you to start the training, walk away, and come back later without worrying about unexpected failures.
+This `allows` you to start the training, `walk away`, and come back later `without worrying` about unexpected failures.
-     2. **overfitBatches:** This test trains the entire model on a single batch, a popular technique for quick `sanity checks` and shows model's ability to provide good result.
+     2. **overfitBatches:** This run trains the entire model on a single batch, a popular technique for quick `sanity checks` and shows model's ability to provide good result.
      3. **Profiler:** This run helps identify `potential bottlenecks` in the training pipeline.
 It provides a `TensorBoard visual chart` showing the time consumption of each step.
 While it's usually hard for people to make a this chart, but in this project is provided `effortlessly`.
-     4. **Learning Rate & Batch Size Optimization:** This set of tests automatically finds the optimal learning rate and batch size for your data loader, improving training efficiency.
+     4. **Learning Rate & Batch Size Optimization:** Automatically finds the optimal learning rate and batch size for your data loader, improving training efficiency.

 5. **Simplified experience with smart defaults**: